Constraining $A\to ZH$ with $H\to t\bar t$ in the Low-Mass Region: Conclusions and Outlook

 We obtained limits on $\sigma(A \to ZH) \times \mathrm{Br}(H \to t\bar{t})$ in the range 0.12--0.62\,pb for $m_A > m_H + 100$\,GeV and $m_A$ between 360\,GeV and 500\,GeV, which are in good agreement with the dedicated ATLAS and CMS searches in the overlapping mass region.
 These strong bounds are obtained despite a preference (up to $\sim 2.5\sigma$) for an NP signal around $m_A \simeq 450$\,GeV--460\,GeV and $m_H \simeq 290$\,GeV.

 Interpreting the results within the top-philic 2HDM, novel constraints are derived.
-Furthermore, the observed preference for a non-zero NP signal can be accommodated in the top-philic 2HDM for $\mu_t \gtrsim 0.16$.
+Furthermore, the observed preference for a non-zero NP signal can be accommodated in the top-philic 2HDM for $0.16 \lesssim \mu_t \lesssim 0.33$.
 Future high-luminosity LHC measurements of differential $t\bar{t}Z$ production and dedicated searches for $A \to ZH$ with $H \to t\bar{t}$ will allow this region to be probed with greater precision, providing a direct test of the top-philic Higgs scenario like the aligned 2HDM with $\xi_{d,\ell}\approx0$ but $\xi_u\neq0$.
+For completeness, we note that in 2HDMs with natural flavour conservation, the top Yukawa coupling is suppressed away from the low-$\tan\beta$ regime.
+As a consequence, in the mass region considered here, searches for $pp \to A \to ZH$ with $H \to b\bar b$~\cite{ATLAS:2020gxx} typically provide stronger constraints than the $H \to t\bar t$ channel.
+Our results are therefore complementary and mainly relevant for scenarios with enhanced top couplings.
 In general, our analysis shows the importance and feasibility of searching for Higgs signals with off-shell top quarks in the final state.

 \acknowledgments SA is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 -- TRR 257.
 AC is supported by a professorship grant of the Swiss National Science Foundation (Grant No.\ PP00P21\_76884).
 SPM and BM acknowledge the support of the Research Office of the University of the Witwatersrand.
 BM further acknowledges support from the South African Department of Science and Innovation through the SA-CERN program, and the National Research Foundation.
 We thank Thomas Biek\"otter for pointing out the ATLAS search for $A\to ZH \to \ell\ell bb$~\cite{ATLAS:2020gxx}, which excludes a sizable part of the type-I 2HDM parameter space.